What Does Google Mean by ‘Helpful Content’?

 For example, a site selling garden supplies doesn’t need to write about the best local wedding venues.
 Even if the content is informative, it’s not relevant to the site.

-Always be Human-First
+Always Be Human-First

 If you’re not sure about how helpful your content is, then get feedback.
 Find a friend who would be similar to your ideal customer.
 Or contact your past and current customers and ask for their feedback.
 Getting real-life responses will really help you create successful, helpful content.